+If your kids love Legos this post is for you!
 In case you missed Part 1 of How to Plan a Lego Party you can catch up.
-This post is menu and decorations.
+This post is full of menu and decoration ideas.

 - Lego Brownies (in lieu of cake) ($3, BOGO at Publix with $1 off coupon plus m&m’s)